-- High quality, Aligned Curriculum that allows for culturally-responsive adaptations - Project-Based Learning embedded in each content area and learning unity - Blended Learning driven by excellent teachers and a world-class online platform that allows students to learn at their own pace and allows teachers to upload curriculum and lesson plans, monitor student progress in real time, and make data-based decisions. - Arts-Infused Community Projects emphasizing a social/restorative justice theme - 1:1 Mentoring upon request, students can have access to an assigned adult mentor who helps set college and career goals, regularly monitors progress towards those goals on the online platform, gives real time feedback on next steps, and serves as a personal ally.
+- High quality, Aligned Curriculum that allows for culturally-responsive adaptations - Project-Based Learning embedded in each content area and learning unity

+- Blended Learning driven by excellent teachers and a world-class online platform that allows students to learn at their own pace and allows teachers to upload curriculum and lesson plans, monitor student progress in real time, and make data-based decisions. - Arts-Infused Community Projects emphasizing a social/restorative justice theme - 1:1 Mentoring upon request, students will have the opportunity to meet with their assigned adult mentor who helps set college and career goals, regularly monitors progress towards those goals on the online platform, gives real time feedback on next steps, and serves as a personal ally.